Load Balancing Using Sparse Communication: The Approximation-Performance Link

 \subsection{Main Approximation-Performance Link Results}

 In this section we state and discuss the main results on the approximation-performance link.
-We first define what we refer to as admissible approximations followed by the definition of state space collapse.
+We first define what we refer to as admissible approximations followed by the definition of SDDP.
 Recall our notation $\R_+=[0,\iy)$, and for $f:\R_+\to\R^k$, $\|f\|_T=\sup_{t\in[0,T]}\|f(t)\|$.

 \begin{definition}[Admissible Approximations] We say that the approximations are admissible if:

 \end{definition}